 - All student-physicians at Jefferson, currently over 1000, use the Rector CSSC on a regular basis and as a component of a graduated, longitudinal clinical skills curriculum

-- Averaged over the 4 years of their medical school education, each medical student will spend a minimum of 72 hours per year of structured Clinical skills teaching and evaluation per year in the Rector CSSC
+- Averaged over the 4 years of their medical College education, each medical student will spend a minimum of 72 hours per year of structured Clinical skills teaching and evaluation per year in the Rector CSSC

 - There are no fewer than 47 UME programs currently being performed in the Rector CSSC